auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 vapor run serve
 ```

 And it should be done.
 Now vapor is serving its HelloWorld page on localhost:8080.
-To check that things are working out, just open your browser and type `localhost:8080`.
+To check that things are working out, just open your browser and type `http://localhost:8080`.

 ## Bulding a Contacts App

+Now that we have our server-side Swift environment setup working with Vapor, we are going to start creating our Contacts App.
+This application will have two features: add a new contact and retrieve all contacts.
+But first of all, let's check out how Droplet works.

 ### Playing with Droplet

-Droplet is a container that makes it easy to use many of Vapor's features.
+[Droplet](https://vapor.github.io/documentation/guide/droplet.html) is a container that makes it easy to use many of Vapor's features.
 It's responsible for starting and running the server, set up environments, register routes, and more.
 It's necessary to import Vapor to initialize and run a droplet.

 ```swift
 import Vapor